A Guide for Site Owners

 Go to the Google Search Console website and log in.

-STEP 2 : CHOOSE THE PROPERTY YOU WANT TO SHARE ACCESS TO
+STEP 2 : CHOOSE THE PROPERTY TO WHICH YOU WANT TO ADD A USER

 Once you’re logged into your search console click on the domain to which you want to add a new user.